Christmas in July. We’ve all heard the phrase, but planning ahead for successful holidays is a more accurate concept.

 4. Open up your floor.
 Include more space for customers to move in and more space around items so they stand out.
 Use smaller round tables nested around each other to create dramatic display areas for high-profit items throughout your store.

 5. Be merciless with markdowns.
-Before you put your merchandise back on the shelf, consult your sales reports.
-Each product should have to justify its existence heading into the fall and if it doesn’t make the grade, add it to your Labor Day sale pile.
+Consult your sales reports before you put your merchandise back on the shelf.
+Each product should have to justify its existence heading into the Fall season, and if it doesn’t make the grade, add it to your Labor Day sale pile.

 6. Organize your products into lands.
 If you can, move your store around completely so established customers will notice things they surely missed before.
 Consider new signage that makes those lands obvious.

-9. Create a 12-week plan of emails through December 31.
+10. Create a 12-week plan of emails through December 31.
 You won’t have time to come up with these during the holiday season rush, so they are often forgotten until it is too late.
-Don’t get overwhelmed - you know the main times already - after Thanksgiving, the week prior to Christmas, and the day after Christmas.
-If you want to really be prepared, create those on Facebook and schedule them now so you have one less thing to think about.
+Don’t get overwhelmed - you know the main times already - after Thanksgiving, the week before Christmas, and the day after Christmas.
+If you want to be prepared, create those on Facebook and schedule them now for one less thing to consider.
 Here is my month-long schedule of email and social media messaging.

 Wrap up

 Having a prosperous holiday season takes planning and time.
-When you have an abundance of time like during the hot summer months, use it to put your plan into action.
+Use it to implement your plan when you have abundant time, like during the hot summer months.

 Bob Phibbs, the Retail Doctor®, has helped hundreds of small and medium-sized businesses in every major category, including hospitality, manufacturing, service, and restaurant.
 He is a nationally recognized expert on business strategy, customer service, persuasion, and marketing.
 He has been a corporate officer, franchisor, and entrepreneur with over thirty years of experience, beginning in the trenches and extending to senior management positions.